miroapp/tap-prometheus/README.md

 ```
 * step: metrics resolution, see

-Only day long periods and only "max" aggregation is supported now.
+Only day long periods and only "max", "min", "avg" aggregations are supported now.

 Several source code parts copied from:
 * tap-stripe: https://github.com/singer-io/tap-stripe